-Following the Effective Time of the Merger, we sold 4,121,632 shares of our common stock pursuant to the Private Placement.
-We may hold one or more subsequent closings, to sell the remaining shares in the Private Placement.
-We may also sell up to an additional 2,500,000 shares of common stock at the Sale Price to cover over-subscriptions in the event the Private Placement is oversubscribed.
+Following the Effective Time of the Merger, we sold 3,183,671 shares of our common stock pursuant to the Private Placement in multiple closings.
+We also issued 937,961 shares of our common stock to convert the outstanding principal and interest of outstanding Bridge Notes in connection with the consummation of the Merger.

-Each investor in any subsequent closing will be required to represent that, at the time of the applicable closing, it (i) has a substantive, pre-existing relationship with us, or has direct contact with us or the Placement Agents or other enumerated parties outside of the Private Placement and (ii) did not independently contact us as a result of general solicitation by means of this prospectus, any press release or any other public disclosure disclosing the material terms of the Private Placement.
+Each investor in the Private Placement was required to represent that, at the time of the applicable closing, it (i) has a substantive, pre-existing relationship with us, or has direct contact with us or the Placement Agents or other enumerated parties outside of the Private Placement and (ii) did not independently contact us as a result of general solicitation by means of this prospectus, any press release or any other public disclosure disclosing the material terms of the Private Placement.